Hurt On the Job in Everett? Contact Us Today for a Free Consultation

 - Hepatitis C or HIV from needle sticks at work; Skin disorders from exposure to harsh chemicals at work;Joint injuries from repetitive use of vibratory tools such as jackhammers.

-Suing a Third Party
+Suing a Third Party for a Work Injury in Everett, Washington

-Sometimes, the injury was the fault of a third party other than a coworker or your employer.
-For example, a careless or distracted driver swerving through a construction zone could be held liable for damages they cause to a construction worker.
 The construction worker could collect workers’ compensation benefits at the same time as filing a lawsuit or claim against the driver.
 The Department of Labor & Industries or self-insured employer would have a lien on any third-party recovery from the claim or lawsuit.
-The recovery formula is set by law and takes into consideration the attorney fees and costs paid by the construction worker on the third-party lawsuit.

 Contact an Everett Workers’ Compensation Attorney Immediately

-Recovering L & I benefits is usually harder than it should be Our attorneys will make sure that your rights are protected, and that you receive the medical attention and wage replacement benefits that are owed to you.
-Reach out to one of our experienced Everett workers’ compensation attorneys today.
+Recovering L & I benefits is usually harder than it should be.
+At The Walthew Law Firm, our attorneys will make sure that your rights are protected, and that you receive the medical attention and wage replacement benefits that are owed to you.

 Our clients are saying: